Scott Thomson (actor)

 Scott Thomson (born October 29, 1957) is an American actor.
 He has appeared in the films Twister (1996), Ghoulies (1985), Fast Times at Ridgemont High (1982) and Police Academy (1984).

 Early life

 Thomson was born on October 29, 1957.
 He graduated from Lowell High School in Whittier, California in 1972.

+His sister, Carolyn Jean Thomson Casanave. was a musical theater artist who appeared as Carolyn McCurry.
+She created the role of Raven in the Broadway production of "The Robber Bridegroom."

 Career

 His film appearances include Parasite, Jack Frost, Clockstoppers, and It Runs in the Family.

-Thomson played the role of Chad Copeland in the 1984 movie Police Academy (1984), a role in which he reprised in Police Academy 3: Back in Training (1986) and Police Academy 4: Citizens on Patrol (1987).
+Thomson played the role of Chad Copeland in the 1984 movie Police Academy (1984), which he reprised in Police Academy 3: Back in Training (1986) and Police Academy 4: Citizens on Patrol (1987).
+He played Dan Huber in the 2015 film Greater.